 Planning a trip to Quebec City can be quite fun, and honestly, there is a chance you’ll want to travel sooner rather than later.
 From our vibrant festivals to our intriguing history and culture, scrumptious food and friendly locals, it is easy to see why you’re planning a trip to Quebec City (and perhaps other areas of the province as well).

-Here are some trip planning resources and recommended reads to help you plan a memorable Quebec City vacation!
+Here are some travel planning resources and recommended reads to help you plan a memorable trip to Quebec City!

 Quebec City Tourism: Honestly, the Quebec City tourism website is one of the best tourism board websites in Canada.
 It is hella helpful and informative.